mendonberry/ingsta/README.md

                       set.

 --media_types -t    Specify media types to scrape.
 Enter as space separated values.
-                    Valid values are image, video, and story.
+                    Valid values are image, video, story, or none.

 --latest            Scrape only new media since the last scrape.
 Uses the last modified
                     time of the latest media item in the destination directory to compare.